Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Open GitHub Copilot Chat, then click `+` to clear prompt history.

-- Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.
+- Select all the contents of `Banner.tsx` file.

 - Ask Copilot Chat what color you should use for the subtitle: